openhwgroup/programs/process/OpenHW-Specification-Process.md

 #### "OpenHW Group Specification - In Development"

-When the specification is initiated, all drafts will be entitled  "OpenHW Group Specification: Title : VX.Y.Z : In Development"
+When the specification is initiated, all drafts will be entitled  "OpenHW Group Specification: Title : vX.Y.Z : In Development"
 (During initial development of the spec before first release, the Revision number is of the form X.Y.Z with X=0.)

+NOTE: if the specific template used for publication would repeat the version number if vX.Y.Z is included as part of the title, it may be omitted, as long as the version number is prominently visible in the specification front matter.

 This state is also used when a released spec is subsequently revised.